HOW WE TREAT EACH OTHER

 We LOVE innovation.
 We write down ideas, share them at appropriate times, and create fun, wildly profitable projects.
 We shake up old ideas and enjoy brainstorming.

-We value improvements, and when we can solve a problem ourselves, we solve it and present the written solution.
+We value improvements, and when we can solve a problem ourselves, we solve it and then show HOW we solved it.
 If we feel we need approval to solve a problem, we always propose a solution instead of just asking how to solve the problem.

 We are a high-initiative company, and we would generally rather err on the side of ‘too much action’ rather than ‘too much safety’.

 We are constantly improving.
 We learn, we study, we train.
 We train, we train, and we train.
 We are passionate about excellence.
 In fact, we’re passionate about being SO VERY EXCELLENT that we can get away with ridiculous crap no one else can pull off.